By Cynthia Blair

 The 53-square-mile island is breathtakingly beautiful, with dramatic green mountain peaks jutting up in the middle of the lush island.
 Less developed than Tahiti, it is home to several luxurious resort hotels and more modest pensions.

 - Bora Bora

 Author James Michener pronounced Bora Bora the most beautiful place in the world.
-It is even quieter than the other two islands, with a few elegant resorts overlooking the clear turquoise waters of the lagoon.
+It is even quieter than the other two islands, with a few elegant resorts overlooking the lagoon's clear turquoise waters.

 - Other French Polynesian Islands

 While Tahiti, Moorea, and Bora Bora are the most popular destinations for honeymooners, the other Society Islands, including Raiatea and Tahaa, Huahine, and Rangiroa also offer visitors beauty, adventure, and romance.
 Smaller and less developed, they provide an even greater chance to “get away from it all” while enjoying the comforts of modern resorts.

 Traveling to Tahiti